 While winter in the park may not be as colorful as with other seasons, the park still maintains its appeal.
 The snowy landscape adds a touch of beauty to the creamy architecture.

 During this time, you’ll see the red squirrels in virtually every corner around the park, with their footprints scattered all over the snowy grounds.
 Make sure you dress appropriately as winter in Lazienki Park and Palace can be brutal.
 Popular winter event includes the Winter Evening of Light – a festival that showcases the rich culture and tradition of the country.
-If you are in Warsaw in February, do not miss this festival.
+If you are in

 Things to See and Do

 Lazienki Park and Palace is like a paradise.
 Once inside the park, it feels as though you’re in a different world entirely.
 The park boasts many sights, including architectural gems and museums worth visiting year-round.